 While there are many elements you should consider adding to your resume, there are a few things you should never include on your resume because they waste space, don't tell the employer anything relevant, or could damage your personal brand.
-This list includes, but is not limited, to references, writing samples, and photos of yourself.
+This list includes, but is not limited to great employment references, writing samples, and photos of yourself.
 Do not add this information to your resume unless an employer or recruiter asks you to provide them.
-In addition, make sure you’re not using an unprofessional email address.
-“Kegmaster2017@email.com” may have sounded great when you were younger, but it’s not the right message to send to prospective employers.
+In addition, make sure you're not using an unprofessional email address.
+“Kegmaster2017@email.com” may have sounded great when you were younger, but it's not the right message to send to prospective employers.
 It's easy to create a free, professional-looking email address for your job-search activities with platforms like Gmail.

 9. Keywords, keywords, keywords

 Most employers use some form of an applicant tracking system (ATS) to scan and sort resumes.
 This may seem unfair, but it is the reality of modern-day hiring.
 To combat this, you will want to come up with and include a list of keywords in your resume when applying for any job.
 The best place to find these keywords is in the job ad itself, or in ads for similar jobs.
 One caveat: Don't use meaningless, annoying "buzzwords," such as "go-getter," "team player," and “detail-oriented."
 Unfortunately, sometimes these buzzwords are the only keywords listed in the ad.
 If that's the case, you'll need to sneak them in alongside your detailed accomplishments.